FitzgeraldKrudde/spotify-reverse-albums/README.md

 # spotify-reverse-albums
 This Linux bash script reverses the albums of an artist.
 It creates a new playlist with all the albums reversed.
+This is convenient when you want to play the albums with oldest first (Spotify ususally sorts newest first)

 Just invoke the script reverse-albums.sh to get the usage information.